• Introduction

 • MESSAGE FROM SUPERBOTTOMS

-Boobs Leaking during pregnancy is a widespread biological phenomenon that many expecting moms experience.
-Colostrum leaking is a sign that your body is getting ready to feed the baby on its way and soon to arrive!
+Boobs leaking during pregnancy is a widespread biological phenomenon that many expecting moms experience.
+Colostrum leaking is a sign that your body is preparing to feed the baby on its way, and it will soon arrive!
 You might experience Boobs Leaking during pregnancy, usually during the final weeks before you deliver.
-This is nothing to be worried about, but if you are bothered by them, washable breast pads can come in handy in such a situation.
+This is nothing to worry about, but if you are bothered by them, washable breast pads can come in handy.

-Colostrum – What Is It and What It Looks Like?
+Colostrum – What Is It and What Does It Look Like?

 Colostrum, also known as foremilk, is the fluid that a woman's body produces before producing milk.
 It is considered the best first milk for a baby because it is thick and yellow.
-Colostrum is also known as Liquid Gold due to its power to build initial immunity in babies.
+Colostrum is also known as Liquid Gold due to its ability to build a baby's initial immunity.
 It is easy to digest and is rich in protein and antibodies for the newborn baby.

 When Does Milk Start Leaking During Pregnancy?

-There are many different hormones that a woman's body produces while carrying a baby.
-Estrogen and progesterone are the hormones that will prevent your body from actively making any milk while you are expecting unless you are a breastfeeding mother to an older child.
+There are many hormones that a woman's body produces during pregnancy.
+Estrogen and progesterone are the hormones that will prevent your body from actively making any milk while you are expecting, unless you are breastfeeding a child older than one year.

 Prolactin is the hormone responsible for producing milk.
-Towards the end of the second trimester, the body starts to produce prolactin, and some women might experience boobs leaking during pregnancy as early as in the second trimester.
+Towards the end of the second trimester, the body starts to produce prolactin, and some women might experience breast milk leaking during pregnancy as early as the second trimester.
 But in most cases, this happens towards the end of the pregnancy term.

 Causes of Nipple Discharge: